ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

 It spouts results at both ends!

-Here's a classicaly coded console app using it:
+And a classicaly coded console app using it:

 ```csharp
 var input = Console.ReadLine();